 Robert W. Woodruff Library at Atlanta University Center holds the collection of Henry P. Slaughter (1871-1958), a major collector in Washington, D.C., Slaughter was a member of the American Negro Academy and the “Labor Day Bunch,” a dinner club to which several important bibliophiles belonged, including Arthur Schomburg and Alain LeRoy Locke.
 He worked as a compositor for the United States Government Printing Office for thirty years.
 The library at Atlanta University Center also has a long history of collecting and publishing Black bibliography, discoverable with a subject search for African American Bibliography in their online catalogue.

 Compiled by the Grolier Club Library Staff.

-- Thank you to Marcia Reed for notifying us that the Mayme A. Clayton Collection of African American History and Culture will move to California State University, Dominguez Hills (10/22/2020).
+- We are indebted to Marcia Reed for notifying us that the Mayme A. Clayton Collection of African American History and Culture will move to California State University, Dominguez Hills (10/22/2020).

-- Thank you to Dan Slive for bringing Arthur B. Spingarn’s ephemera collection and books from his collection at UCLA to our attention (10/21/2020).
+- We are indebted to Dan Slive for bringing Arthur B. Spingarn’s ephemera collection and books from his collection at UCLA to our attention (10/21/2020).

 - The current location of the Dorsey scrapbooks and Wellesley College’s Elbert Collection added 2/26/2021.

 - We are indebted to Dana Chandler, University Archivist and Associate Professor at Tuskegee University, for guidance on the Archive’s collections (5/11/2021).